lobocv/blog/content/posts/richer_golang_errors/index.md

 	if err != nil {
 	    statusCode := http.StatusInternalServerError

-		// If the error was from a duplicate key, change the status code to BadRequest var duplicateKeyErr storage.DuplicateKeyError
+		// If the error was from an UserAlreadyExistsError, change the status code to BadRequest var alreadyExistsErr storage.UserAlreadyExistsError
-	    if errors.As(err, &duplicateKeyErr) {
+	    if errors.As(err, &alreadyExistsErr) {
 	        statusCode = http.StatusBadRequest
 	    }